 - Buildings generated with Esri CityEngine were compiled into the Pedrafita do Cebreiro area in Lugo province, several towns in Leon province, and into the city of Albacete in Albacete province.
 Terrain Tools now offers a new CityEngine feature type for compiling extruded building features using a CityEngine rule package (.rpk).
 This new Terrain Tools feature type simplifies the workflow adding large areas of dense culture to 3D terrain quickly and easily.
 (Many MetaVR customers already use CityEngine for generating large urban models to place on their 3D terrain datasets via an external cultural feature file.)

 - Instanced light lobes were added to streetlight models and tunnels via positioning attributes specified in a JSON file.

 Culture features that were not compiled into the terrain were geolocated on terrain footprints in Scenario Editor.

 MetaVR delivered this Spain 3D terrain dataset to Bell Textron for the Bell 360 Invictus prototype submission as part of the U.S. Army’s Future Attack Reconnaissance Aircraft (FARA) program.

 This new Spain 3D terrain dataset, built with Terrain Tools in MetaVR’s round-earth Metadesic format, is available as part of MetaVR’s Europe terrain drive to all MetaVR customers who are on active VRSG software maintenance and are US Government agencies or contractors (for official use only).
 The Europe terrain dataset is delivered on an external hard drive.
 (A nominal fee covers the processing of large quantities of data in the Metadesic format and the hard drive distribution media.)
-The Spain terrain dataset can be viewed only with a valid VRSG version 6.4 software license with valid software maintenance.
+The Spain terrain dataset can be viewed only with a valid VRSG version 6.4 or above software license with valid software maintenance.